Roller Derby on Film, photographs from the flat track

 On the road

 Derby is a difficult sport to photograph and capture on film.
 I have leant a lot over the past few years, honing my technique and gear so that I can bring the best the flat track has to offer.
 Hopefully I have contributed a little to the development of the sport.

-My photographs have been used in the international, national and local press, across many websites, and I have self-published two volumes of photographs covering the sport on the flat track from 2009 to 2013.
+My photographs have been used in the international, national and local press, across many websites, and I have self-published three volumes of photographs covering the sport on the flat track from 2009 to 2015.